Dynatrace/dynatrace-api/metric-example/query-by-example.md

 "builtin:service.keyRequest.errors.fourxx.rate:parents:filter(eq(dt.entity.service,SERVICE-0123456789ABCDEF))",SERVICE-0123456789ABCDEF,SERVICE_METHOD-13A5BE527CDA803D,2019-04-08 00:00:00,0.0
 "builtin:service.keyRequest.errors.fourxx.rate:parents:filter(eq(dt.entity.service,SERVICE-0123456789ABCDEF))",SERVICE-0123456789ABCDEF,SERVICE_METHOD-13A5BE527CDA803D,2019-04-15 00:00:00,0.0
 ```
-If we want to lose the service dimension again after filtering, we can use a `:merge(dt.entity.service)`.
+If we want to lose the service dimension again after filtering, we can use a `:splitBy(dt.entity.service_method)`.
 The order of transformations is again important.
 The filter cannot precede the `:parents`, since the dimension does not exist at that point.

 ## Scenario 15: Apdex for Users of iOS 6.x